ablab/spades/assembler/src/projects/spaligner/README.md

 ![pipeline_protein](pipeline_protein.jpg)

 1. **Anchor search.** Anchors (regions of high similarity) between the query and the edge labels are identified with [BWA-MEM](http://bio-bwa.sourceforge.net/).
-2. **Anchor filtering.** Anchors shorter than *K*, assembly graph *K*-mer size,(anchors 5, 6, 9), anchors with a wrong frame shift of long edge (anchors 1, 7, 8) are discarded.
+2. **Anchor filtering.** Anchors shorter than *K*, assembly graph *K*-mer size,(anchors 1, 4, 8), anchors with a wrong frame shift (anchors 2, 7, 9) are discarded.
 3. **Alignment extension.** Search of an optimal alignments extending each of the remaining anchors.
-4. **Alignment scoring.** Obtained alignment paths are re-scored via [Parasail library](https://github.com/jeffdaily/parasail) for fast amino acid sequence alignment.
+4. **Alignment scoring.** Obtained alignment paths are re-scored via [Parasail library](https://github.com/jeffdaily/parasail) for fast amino acid sequence alignment and are stored to resulting fasta-file.

 ## <a name="parameters"></a>Parameters tuning